xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-2.md

 ### Text Encoders

-One of the most significant changes in SDXL
+One of the most significant changes in SDXL is the text encoder.
+SDXL uses two